A major sticking point when beginning any content related activities often manifests in the following dilemma:

 If you chosen the Magento 2 blog extension, you’ve made the right choice!
 Since blog module builds in your store template, your customers only needs to register just once to access both shop and blog accounts, using the same login and password.
 Let’s score pros #3 for blog extension!

 Wordpress is not so flexible as any Magento extension.
 Since it’s a standalone entity, as we've seen above, your store customers should register and access their blog and shop accounts separately.
 It's safe to say this is an absolute con of Wordpress blog solution!

 And now let’s take a closer look at the code special aspects.
 This might be the main concern of every Magento 2 developer: what’s inside?

-Installing the Magento 2 blog extension, you get the common visible open-source code.
-Your store developers can enjoy and easily extend it any time!
+Installing the Magento 2 blog extension, you get a common visible open-source code that your store developers can enjoy and easily extend at any time!
 Besides, it’s really stable and simple. +1 pros to extensions!

-If you choose Wordpress as a blog solution for your Magento 2 store, you get open-source, but uncommon to your developers code.
-They should spend some time handling and customizing it.
-But it’s not the worst: the code structure and style in WP is absolutely different comparing to Magento!
-So, every developer should work hard to solve even the tiny task within Wordpress. code pieces. +1 serious cons to Wordpress!
+If you choose Wordpress as a blog solution for your Magento 2 store, you get an open-source, but unfamiliar code to your developers.
+They will have to spend some time handling and customizing it.
+But that’s not the worst part: the code structure and style in WP is completely different from that of Magento!
+So, every developer needs to work hard to solve even the tiniest of tasks within Wordpress code pieces. +1 serious cons to Wordpress!

 4:3 for Blog Extension